crowdsecurity/cs-blocklist-mirror/docker/README.md

 ## Formats

 The bouncer can expose the blocklist in the following formats.
-You can configure the format of the blocklist by setting it's `format` parameter to any of the supported formats described below.
+You can configure the format of the blocklist by setting its `format` parameter to any of the supported formats described below.

 ### plain_text